 Other indicator types observed in public reporting.

-A C-based passive backdoor deployed to compromised Linux networking devices.
-It binds to a hardcoded local port, decodes incoming TCP data with a hardcoded password, and can execute shell commands, read files, rename files for backup, close its listener, gather OS information, and execute code in memory.
+A C-based passive backdoor deployed by shell script.
+It can execute commands, read and rename files, close its socket listener, retrieve OS information, and execute code in memory.

 Match every observed IP, domain, and hash against your live telemetry.